Title: One Evening in Paris

 Yet I still found my eyes glazing over with boredom quite frequently…

-Either way this wasn’t to my taste.
+This just wasn’t to my taste.
+Avoid.